 - Threats and intimidation - Threatening to hurt someone, destroying objects that belong to them, reading their emails, texts, mail etc.

 - Physical Abuse - For example : slapping, punching and kicking someone.

 - Sexual abuse - inappropriate and unwanted touching, unwanted sexual demands, hurting someone during sex.

 - Financial Abuse - Controlling all the finances, making someone account for every penny they spend, making all the major financial decisions etc.

 A young carer is aged between 5 yrs and 18 yrs.
 They take on the responsibility for helping to look after someone [usually a family member] who has long-term illness or disability.
 This could be a physical disability, learning difficulty, mental health problem, substance misuse or HIV/AIDS.
 The young person may be helping to care for a sibling, parent or grandparent.
 They could be helping to care for more than one person.
 They may help with practical tasks or have an emotional caring role.
 The young carers service will assess a family on an individual basis accepting of the fact that one young person’s role may have more impact depending on age or other family circumstances.
 They can offer 1—1 support, social activities, groups and general advocacy and family support.

 Contact 01933 677837 for general enquiries.

-Northamptonshire Carers is an independent charity that is part of the Carers Trust for Carers, national network of Carers Centres and services.
-They understand the physical and emotional strain that looking after someone can involve, as well as the pleasure it can bring.
-Having a person to talk to and having your rights explained may help your situation, listening to your experience and needs enables them to help you.
+Northamptonshire Carers is an independent charity understand the physical and emotional strain that looking after someone can involve, as well as the pleasure it can bring.
+Northamptonshire Carers provide someone to talk to, explain your rights, offer a listening ear and aim to help you.

 Open Monday—Friday 9.30 am—4 pm